 Like all Arizer products, this beast is military grade.
 It feels as solid as they come and doesn’t get even the slightest bit warm with extended use.
 Your Solo 2 is also covered by one of the best warranties in the business.
 You never hear about Arizers breaking, so highest marks here.

 The Solo 2 is much more pocketable and portable than the original but it is still very large for a portable.
 It fits more into the semi-portable category, especially with the external glass stems that are required.
-The new shape is much better for travelling, though.
+The new shape is much better for traveling, though.

 Like the original, the effects for the Solo 2 are about average for this type of vaporizer.
 The heater keeps up with multiple pulls so it’s very easy to get up to a better level quickly.

 The Solo 2 is to easy to use.
 This is a great vaporizer for first timers or people who don’t like fussing with lots of little parts and things.
 Every aspect of the old Solo has been improved on.
 The new screen is simple but completely functional, like all Arizer products.
-There is a good airpath and quality materials are used making the flavour amazing.
+There is a good airpath and quality materials are used making the flavor amazing.
 The heater can handle back to back to back hits with regular frequency.
 The new shape makes it much easier to hold and transport than the original Solo.
 It is super easy to load.
 That’s something that is often overlooked in a quality vaporizer.
 It’s also a breeze to clean and will work with existing accessories and has the same size stems, which is always nice.

 The stem design makes it hard to clear, it needs a carb hole.
 A vaporizer this size should have a vibration motor included.
 A removable battery would have been nice too.
 My screen had a smudge behind the glass, but it was a pre-production unit so I can’t fault it too much for that.
 Holding to turn on takes too long, it should be only half that length of time.
 Also, the buttons don’t have the best feel.
 They’re kind of shaky and they rattle.